Skip to content

 These different sponsorship packages can be used together to create a rounded-out sponsorship program that can appeal to a wide range of sponsoring companies.

-Let's dive deeper into each type.
+Let's dive deeper into each type of event sponsorship.

-Tiered Sponsorship Packages
+Tiered Sponsorship Packages.

 The tiered sponsorship model provides flexibility for sponsors by offering different price points and event sponsorship levels to suit their needs.
 A tiered model typically has multiple sponsorship tiers (typically 4-5) that include several different branding and sponsorship opportunities throughout the event.